Why Most Woodworkers Need a Planer First (and Why a Jointer Can Wait)

 What is a Planer?

-A wood planer functions like a hand plane to smooth the surface of boards, but there are a few key differences between them.
-A plane is a handheld tool operated without electricity, while a planer is a power tool.
+A planer works a lot like a hand plane — both smooth the surface of a board — but there are a few big differences.
+A hand plane is a manual tool, while a planer is a power tool that does the work for you.

-Planers have flatbed with cutter head mounted above.
-Rollers feed the workpiece across the bed and under the cutter head, which removes a layer of wood as it passes through the machine.
+A planer has a flat bed with the cutter head mounted above it.
+Rollers pull the board through the machine and under the cutter head, shaving off a thin layer as it passes through.

 What Does a Planer Do?